Launching on Kickstarter · Fall 2026

 Cards are printed.
 Rules are locked.
 Manufacturer is quoted.
 Final unit count, edition, and stretch goals land on Kickstarter day — but here's what we already have on the table.

-• 166 illustrated cards across 8 categories.
+• 166 illustrated cards across three types.
 Painted by humans, not a model.

 • The corporate ladder.
 Eight rungs, intern to CEO.
 One winner.
 Many grudges.